thomaskhub/ums/README.md

 ### Autorecovery if RTMP output breaks

-- if rtmp output connection breaks, e.g. youtube connection is interrupted it should automatically reastablish the connection and play the current live stream to youtube
+- if rtmp output connection breaks, e.g. youtube connection is interrupted it should automatically reestablish the connection and play the current live stream to youtube

 ### Check MPEGTS recording